laravel/docs/controllers.md

 PUT/PATCH | `/photo/{photo}`      | update       | photo.update
 DELETE    | `/photo/{photo}`      | destroy      | photo.destroy

+If you are using resource controllers with HTML forms you have to add the PUT, PATCH and DELETE methods as a hidden input field, otherwise Laravel will throw a methodNotAllowed exception.
+Example: `<input type="hidden" name="_method" value="PUT">`

 <a name="restful-partial-resource-routes"></a>
 #### Partial Resource Routes